 Protect the containers from tipping over and falling down as well as from heating, impact, and shock.
 Keep away from sparks, flames, and other sources of ignition.
 Do not smoke.
-The extinguishing agent containers are subject to labeling requirements.
+The extinguishing agent containers are subject to labeling requirements as they are pressurized with nitrogen.